-Extended time typically applies to tests, exams and quizzes, but could also apply to other class assessments (i.e.: papers, projects, etc.) depending on the student's needs.
+\Extended time typically applies to tests, exams and quizzes, but could also apply to other class assessments (i.e.: papers, projects, etc.) depending on the student's needs.
 Extended time on one type of assessment does not automatically mean that the student receives extended time on all assessments in the class.
-Further determination of extended time will be assessed by the Coordinator of Access & Accommodations during a student's Individualized Accommodation Plan Approval meeting.
+Further determination of extended time will be assessed by the Coordinator or Assistant Vice President of Student Affairs during a student's Individualized Accommodation Plan Approval meeting.

-It is the student's responsibility to inform the Coordinator of Labouré Access and Accommodations whether or not he/she intends to use accommodations throughout each semester.
+It is the student's responsibility to inform Access and Accommodations whether or not he/she intends to use accommodations throughout each semester.
+This will need to be done via e-mail to the Access@laboure.edu e-mail address.

-The policies and procedures associated with reasonable accommodations are to be discussed with the Coordinator of Access & Accommodations.
+The policies and procedures associated with reasonable accommodations are to be discussed with the Coordinator and/or Assistant Vice President of Student Affairs.